 Obesity: It is important to reduce the weight on the spine.
 So keeping weight under control would be a good idea.
-Reduce weight rather than increase load on spine.
+Reduce weight rather than increase load on the spine.

-Occupation: Carrying heavy load, driving a car for a long time and work involving twisting can aggravate the condition.
+Occupation: Carrying a heavy load, driving a car for a long time and work involving twisting can aggravate the condition.
 Sports people are prone to this condition too.

 Diagnosis is largely a matter of conjecture and treatment is empirical.
-The pain may be mild and can be resolved in a few weeks in about 4/8 weeks with rest, exercises and pain killers.
+The pain may be mild and can be resolved in a few weeks in about 4/8 weeks with rest, exercises, and pain killers.
 Hot and cold compress, exercise, and physiotherapy can be very helpful.